The Institute offers membership at different grades that reflect a member’s experience and qualifications.

 |Retired Members (all grades)||$150|

-* Fees all include GST at 15%
+* Fees do not include GST

 The Institute is essentially an organisation of individual members.
 The Chartered grades of CMILT (Chartered Member) and FCILT (Chartered Fellow) are recognised internationally as indicating that the holder has reached a standard of experience and knowledge in the transport and/or logistics sectors.